tencentyun/intlcloud-documents/doc_new/238_云数据库SQL Server/intl_en/C3116_续费升级说明_intl_en.md

 ## Upgrade Fees
-For pay-as-you-go instances, fees for the new specifications will take effect from the billing cycle after the upgrade.
+For pay-as-you-go instances, fees for the new specifications will take effect starting from the billing cycle after the upgrade.